mizdebski77/Tasks-List-ReactJS/README.md

 **1️ `Tasks adding block`**

 In this block you can add as many tasks as you want or download example tasks by clicking "Get example tasks" button.
-Tasks will be listed below - in the "Tasks list block". 🖊️
+Tasks will be listed below - in the "Tasks list block".

 **2️ `Search bar block`**

-This specific block enables you to filter tasks. 🔍
+This specific block enables you to filter tasks.

 **3️ `Tasks list block`**

 Within this block all the tasks are generated.
-You can go to the subpage of each task by clicking on its content. 🗒️
+You can go to the subpage of each task by clicking on its content.

 There are two types of buttons next to each task:

-- green button allows you to mark the task as completed or not ✅
+- green button allows you to mark the task as completed or not
-- red button with trash icon is used to remove specific task from the board 🗑️.
+- red button with trash icon is used to remove specific task from the board.

 Moreover, when you type tasks in the list, two additional functionalities appear - you can either hide completed tasks, complete all the tasks listed below or delete all tasks.